maybleMyers/pusa/README.md

   --num_steps 30 \
   --noise_multiplier 0
 ```
-Note: We suggest you to try different `con_position` here, and you may also modify the level of noise added to the condition image.
+Note: We suggest you try different `con_position` here, and you may also modify the level of noise added to the condition image.
 You'd be likely to get some surprises.

 Take `./demos/example.jpg` as an example and run with 4 GPUs:
 ```bash